 We then invited all the neighbors over for all the perch they could carry.

 I remember my dad telling me that if it wasn’t for catfish and muskrat, his family never would have made it through the Great Depression.
 We had never heard of catch and release back then.

 My fondest memories of my dad are when we were fishing together.

 Those were the good old days and when I learned to love fishing.

 I think for those of us who are older… that fishing… is all about… being a child again… those memories of great fishing trips keep coming back and are stored in a very special place in my mind…

 I told the “1,000 Perch Day Story” at work one day and the foreman started calling me “PERCH”.
 Then everybody at work and all of my friends started calling me PERCH.
-Someone still calls me PERCH once in awhile and I think of that fantastic day over fifty two years ago.
+Someone still calls me PERCH once in awhile and I think of that fantastic day over fifty years ago.

-Check out my next story:
+Check out my other fish stories: